xiaoxiae/slama.dev/reading.md

 #### Isaac Asimov

 {:.book}
-- **The Foundation Series** [[Wikipedia](https://en.wikipedia.org/wiki/Foundation_series)] -- a series of sci-fi novels set in a long-distant future where humanity controls the entire galaxy through the Galactic Empire, but which is predicted to fall through the mathematics of psychohistory.
-Despite the series being written many decades ago, it holds up well and was truly a joy to read.
+- **The Foundation Series** [[Wikipedia](https://en.wikipedia.org/wiki/Foundation_series)] (books 1-4) -- a series of sci-fi novels set in a long-distant, future where humanity controls the entire galaxy through the means of an overarching Galactic Empire, but which is predicted to fall through the mathematics of psychohistory.
+Despite the series being written many decades ago, it holds up well and was truly a joy to read, with each book having a distinct style and feel.

 #### Liu Cixin